 You have to get people excited not overwhelmed.
 Simply specify the 3-5 KEY skills you need the applicants to have and to what level they need to be at.
 The other skills should be stressed as not a necessity.
 Most people leave a role because they want to seek pastures new and that typically starts with the ability to learn new skills and grow as an individual.
 If you expect the candidate to have every skill on the job description most people will not want to apply as they will either feel they won’t be able to learn anything or they won’t feel like they posses the right skills and be put off applying.

-Remember, candidates, do not want to flatline in their career they want to grow – the ones who want to grow need to know it is possible.
+Candidates, do not want to flatline in their career they want to grow.
+The ones who want to grow need to know it is possible.

 To conclude, job descriptions are the first point of contact between your business and your ideal candidate, you need to write it with them in mind.
 Are they wanting to grow and learn?
 Build trust and get them excited.